 The centre has played a central role in ensuring turtles in the illegal trade can be rescued and cared for.
-Although large confiscations of turtles are becoming rare in Vietnam, the TCC still receives endangered and critically endangered turtles from the trade.
+Although large confiscations of turtles are becoming rare in Vietnam, the TCC still receives over 1,800 endangered and critically endangered turtles from the trade since 2015 until 2021.